Stripping down the movement

 on.

-A movement supported by movement clamps
+A movement supported by movement

-clamps, cover the plates with a thin piece of card so that the jaws do not mark
+If using clamps, cover the plates with a thin piece of card

-Begin dismantling by removing the fittings from the back-plate
+Begin dismantling by removing the

-first, namely the count wheel, hammer, bell stand etc. These are normally
+fittings from the back-plate first, namely the count wheel, hammer, bell stand

-attached by tapered pins or screws.
-Handmade clocks often had handmade screws
+etc. These are normally attached by tapered pins or screws.
+Handmade clocks

-which only fit the hole for which they were intended.
-Make a note of these
+often had handmade screws which only fit the hole for which they were intended.

-peculiarities as it can be very frustrating to find you are left with a screw
+Make a note of these peculiarities as it can be very frustrating to find you are

-towards the end of assembly that should have been used at the very
+left with a screw towards the end of assembly that should have been used at the

-beginning.
+very beginning.

-Having removed the fittings from the back-plate, the front
+Having removed the fittings from the back-plate, the

-motion work etc. Failure to remove all these items will make the plates
+rack, motion work etc. Failure to remove all these items will make the plates

 difficult to separate without disturbing the relative positions of the wheels